sr-murthy/continuedfractions/docs/sources/creating-continued-fractions.rst

    >>> assert ContinuedFraction.from_elements(-2, 1, 1, 3) == ContinuedFraction(-10, 7)
    # True

-The construction (creation + initialisation) of :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` objects via the ``__new__() -> __init__()`` step works the same way for negative numbers as with positive numbers, subject to the validation rules described above.
-And to avoid zero division problems if a fraction has a negative denominator the minus sign is “transferred” to the numerator.
+The construction (creation + initialisation) of :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` instances occurs mostly in the :py:class:`fractions.Fraction` class, but there are no sign-related differences either in the construction steps in :py:meth:`~continuedfractions.continuedfraction.ContinuedFraction.__new__`.

 A few examples are given below.

 .. code:: python